sorbaathens/academic-website/content/post/pump-track-green-light/index.md

 image:
   placement: 2
   caption: ''
-  focal_point: "Smart"
+  focal_point: "Left"
   preview_only: false

 ---

-We finally have permission to start buiding the pump track at Trail Creek Park
+We finally have permission to start buiding the pump track at Trail Creek Park.
+Along with the dirt donation from New Urban Forestry we are well on our way.
+Many of the construction steps will be completed at least in part by contractors, but there will be plenty of volunteer work to do so look out for those opportunities going forward.
+In the meantime we will start building a return trial from the bottom of Widespread and Panic back to the top.
+The new trail will tentatively be called 'Comeack Sauce'.